SUBIRSARKAR100/Machine-Learning-Course/README.md

 Dense Layer (10 neurons): Output layer with Softmax activation for classification into 10 digit classes.

-Steps in the Code:-
+##Steps in the Code:-
-Import Libraries: TensorFlow, Keras, NumPy, Matplotlib.
+1.Import Libraries: TensorFlow, Keras, NumPy, Matplotlib.

-Load Data: Import MNIST dataset from Keras.
+2.Load Data: Import MNIST dataset from Keras.

-Normalize Data: Scale pixel values to range [0,1].
+3.Normalize Data: Scale pixel values to range [0,1].

-Build Model: Define the sequential neural network.
+4.Build Model: Define the sequential neural network.

-Compile Model: Use Adam optimizer and sparse categorical crossentropy loss.
+5.Compile Model: Use Adam optimizer and sparse categorical crossentropy loss.

-Train Model: Fit on training data for 5 epochs.
+6.Train Model: Fit on training data for 5 epochs.

-Evaluate Model: Test accuracy on test dataset.
+7.Evaluate Model: Test accuracy on test dataset.

-Prediction: Show example image and predict its label.
+8.Prediction: Show example image and predict its label.

 Requirements:-
 To run this project, install the following: